dogmandcl/ThreejsWizard/README.md

 - Input is masked when entering API keys
 - Commands are restricted to a safe whitelist (npm, npx, node, git, etc.)
 - File operations are sandboxed to the working directory
+- Use this agent at your own risk as it does edit and read files.

 ## License